October 6, 2017

 So you’d just bump into people out and about?

 Yeah.
-For example, going to the Paradise Garage really change my whole idea of what a DJ is, and Keith Haring was always at the Garage.
+For example, going to the Paradise Garage really changed my whole idea of what a DJ is, and Keith Haring was always at the Garage.
 There was this whole connection with that, and Jean-Michel with the hip-hop world.
 He did that Rammellzee record Beat-Bop, which is now a modern day classic.
 At that time I was working at Area, and he would DJ there in the back bar room playing jazz and dub.
 Beat-Bop is still one of my favourite records.

 That said, it seems like he was propelled pretty quickly into the centre of the more established art scene too?